 - Royal Prince Alfred Hospital Sydney, Woolcock Institute of Research

-The clinical manifestations and diagnosis of OHS are reviewed here, while the pathogenesis and treatment are discussed separately.
-(See "Pathogenesis of obesity hypoventilation syndrome" and "Treatment of the obesity hypoventilation syndrome" and "Noninvasive positive pressure therapy of the obesity hypoventilation syndrome".)
+The clinical manifestations, diagnosis, and complications of OHS are reviewed here, while the pathogenesis and treatment are discussed separately.
+(See "Epidemiology and pathogenesis of obesity hypoventilation syndrome" and "Treatment and prognosis of the obesity hypoventilation syndrome" and "Noninvasive positive pressure therapy of the obesity hypoventilation syndrome".)